Barbara Herman: Biography

 Herman was born in New York City to Ruth and Robert Herman.
-Her mother was a secretary and father a union organizer and professional fund-raiser.
+Her mother was a secretary and her father a union organizer and professional fund-raiser.
 Her brother is physicist Jay Herman.
-Herman attended Flushing High School in Queens until 1962, after which she studied history at Cornell University.
+Herman attended Flushing High School in Queens and Cornell University, where she majored in history.
 While a senior at Cornell, Herman was "the first woman to live at Telluride House under the new arrangements" after "Convention for the first time was able to grant full residential preferment to an undergraduate woman."
-There she lived alongside fellow house members Gayatri Chakravorty Spivak, Clare Selgin Wolfowitz, and Paul Wolfowitz, as well as in-house faculty members that included the 4th United States Secretary of Labor Frances Perkins and the British philosopher Paul Grice.
+There she lived alongside Gayatri Chakravorty Spivak, Clare Selgin Wolfowitz, and Paul Wolfowitz, as well as in-house faculty members including Frances Perkins and Paul Grice.
 She has since taught Telluride Association Summer Program (TASP) seminars at Deep Springs College and the Cornell branch.

-Shortly after graduating from Cornell with a B.A. in 1966, Herman began doctoral studies in the history program at Harvard University.
-Soon, however, she discovered her affinity for philosophy and transferred to the Philosophy Department, but not before taking an M.A. in Modern European History.
+Shortly after graduating from Cornell with a B.A. in 1966, Herman began doctoral studies in history at Harvard University.
+She soon discovered an affinity for philosophy and transferred to the philosophy department, but not before earning an M.A. in modern European history.
 Studying under Stanley Cavell and John Rawls, Herman wrote a dissertation entitled "Morality as Rationality: A Study of Kant's Ethics" in 1976.

 Of Herman's time at Harvard, Martha Nussbaum said during her introduction to the Dewey Lecture at the University of Chicago Law School:

-On a personal note I remember feeling the power of that captivating presence on the memorable occasion when I first heard Barbara Herman speak.
+On a personal note, I remember feeling the power of that captivating presence on the memorable occasion when I first heard Barbara Herman speak.
 She probably doesn't remember this at all, but she was an older graduate student at Harvard and she was famous among us younger graduate students as one of the best, but I had never really met her or heard her even talk.
 And on this occasion she was addressing the whole faculty of the Harvard philosophy department about why the graduate students wanted to form a union.
-And I remember—and this is a pretty daunting occasion with Van Quine, Nelson Goodman and all these people sitting there who were actually not very friendly to the idea of a graduate student union—but I remember the confidence, incisiveness, and great humor with which she faced down that group, and I remember thinking: this is a truly wise person as well as one who is a lot of fun.
+And I remember—and this is a pretty daunting occasion, with Van Quine, Nelson Goodman, and all these people sitting there who were actually not very friendly to the idea of a graduate student union—but I remember the confidence, incisiveness, and great humor with which she faced down that group, and I remember thinking, "this is a truly wise person as well as one who is a lot of fun."

-From 1973-1980 Herman was assistant professor at the Massachusetts Institute of Technology, before joining the faculty at the University of Southern California, first as a Visiting Assistant Professor and subsequently as an Assistant Professor, Associate Professor, and finally Professor of Philosophy and Law in 1992.
-In 1994 Herman was appointed Griffin Professor of Philosophy at UCLA and in 2006 was jointly appointed to the law school.
+From 1973 to 1980 Herman was assistant professor at the Massachusetts Institute of Technology.
+She then joined the faculty at the University of Southern California, first as a visiting assistant professor and then as an assistant professor, associate professor, and finally professor of philosophy and law in 1992.
+In 1994 Herman was appointed Griffin Professor of Philosophy at UCLA and in 2006 she was jointly appointed to the law school.